Support Coordinator Jobs

 Support Coordinator

-Position: S11216 Stroke Association Support Coordinator
+Position: S11232 Stroke Support Coordinator

-Location: Home-based Surrey however, extensive travel will be required as part of this role (may include team meetings or other work-related meetings)
+Location: Home-based, Surrey.
+However, extensive travel will be required as part of this role (may include team meetings or other work related meetings)

 Benefits: 25 days’ annual leave plus bank holidays (this will increase with service up to 30 days, full time equivalent) cashback and discount scheme, employee assistance programme, learning and development, pension scheme, Life Assurance, Eye Care vouchers, Long Service Award, Tax-free childcare, Health Cash Plan, Working Pattern Agreement, flexible working opportunities available.

-Closing Date: 3 November 2024.
+Closing Date: 16 February 2025.
 We reserve the right to close this vacancy early if we receive sufficient applications for the role.
 Therefore, if you are interested, please submit your application as early as possible.

 Interviews will be held via video conferencing.
 Please let us know if this will present any challenges when you email your application.